dart-lang/site-www/src/_tutorials/server/get-started.md

 * [Dart library tour][]

 ## 2. Install Dart

+Once you’re ready to move beyond DartPad and develop real apps, you need the Dart SDK.

 As you install, **note the path to the SDK.**
 You'll need it in step 3.